monicaiyb/array_sum/README.md

 - An installation of visual studio 2019 or higher
 - .Net framework 4.5

-## How to run the program
+## How to run the progra
-Open the app in visual studio
+In visual studio build the program
-Go
+Publish as an executable and distribute